This post may contain affiliate links. Please read our disclosure policy.

 • Make a well in the center of the flour mixture.
 Add the beaten egg, milk, and vanilla and stir just until the mixture comes together.

-• Using a large spoon, place a mound of dough on the baking sheet.
+• Using a large spoon or biscuit cutter, place a mound of dough on the baking sheet.
 You should use about 1/2 cup of dough for each biscuit.
 Repeat with remaining dough.
 Sprinkle dough with sparkling sugar.

 • Bake until the shortcakes are golden brown, 12-14 minutes.
 Remove from the oven and allow to cool for at least 10 minutes before serving.

-• To serve, split the shortcake in half, add strawberries and whipped cream, and then top with the second half of the biscuit.
+• To serve, split the shortcake in half, add strawberry filling and whipped cream, and then top with the second half of the biscuit.
 Enjoy right away.
 Store leftover shortcakes at room temperature, separate from the berries and whipped cream.

 Nutrition